bgarcevic/danish-democracy-data/README.md

 # Danish Democracy Data

-This repo is a personal hobby project using open source alternatatives to create a data warehouse for the data of the danish parliament.
+This repo is a personal hobby project using open source alternatives to create a data warehouse for the data of the danish parliament.